List of ambassadors of Bosnia and Herzegovina to the United States

-The Bosnian ambassador in Washington, D.C. is the official representative of the Bosnian government in Sarajevo to the government of the United States.
+This is a list of people who have served as ambassador of Bosnia and Herzegovina to the United States.
+The ambassador of Bosnia and Herzegovina is the official representative of the Bosnian government in Sarajevo to the government of the United States.

-List of representatives

-This section lists the ambassadors of Bosnia and Herzegovina to the United States since the country's Embassy opened on August 1, 1992.
-Since its opening, seven people have served as ambassador, five men and two women.
+History

 The first ambassador was Sven Alkalaj, designated on April 5 and appointed on June 23, 1994, and served as ambassador until June 14, 2000.
 He would later on become a prominent diplomat, serve as Bosnia and Herzegovina's Minister of Foreign Affairs and as the country's Permanent Representative to the United Nations.

 The first women as ambassador was Bisera Turković, designated on August 10 and appointed on October 3, 2005, serving until May 20, 2009.
-Since 2019, like Alkalaj, has been serving as Minister of Foreign Affairs.
+She also served as Minister of Foreign Affairs from 2019 to 2023.

-The current ambassador is Bojan Vujić, a former professional tennis player, appointed on September 16, 2019.
+The current ambassador is Sven Alkalaj, appointed on June 30, 2023.